Behind the Scenes of “Belle da Costa Greene: A Librarian’s Legacy”

 Join us for a virtual conversation and a chance to learn more from Erica Ciallela and Philip Palmer, co-curators of Belle da Costa Greene: A Librarian’s Legacy, currently on display at The Morgan Library & Museum.
 Focusing on themes of historical erasure and recovery, as well as racial passing, our discussion will explore

-· the impact and intellectual legacy of Richard Greener, Belle Greene’s father and the first Black graduate of Harvard College
+· the impact and intellectual legacy of Richard Greene, Belle Greene’s father and the first Black graduate of Harvard College

 · Belle Greene’s time at Princeton University and her role as a leader and mentor of women in the workplace, and